Teradata Queue Tables: Managing Live Events for Faster Business Responses

 Introduction

-These business events can be detected and collected for immediate processing resulting in an alert to a front-line user or an update message to an operational system.
+Detect and collect business events for prompt processing, generating either an alert for a front-line user or an update message for an operational system.

-Teradata parallel database triggers manage exactly this kind of live event.
+Teradata parallel database triggers handle live events precisely.

 How does a particular Queue table work?